-- India plans to spend \$ 130 billion on military modernization in the next 5 years.
+- As of 2019, India ranked 19th in the list of top defence exporters globally by exporting defence products to 42 countries - India plans to spend \$ 130 billion on military modernization in the next 5 years.
 Achieving self- reliance in defence production is a key target for the Government of India - Government has opened up Defence sector for private sector participation to provide impetus to indigenous manufacturing.
-Opening up of the industry also paves the way for foreign original equipment manufacturers to enter into strategic partnerships with Indian companies - Defence export strategy formulated with a view of facilitating Defence Public Sector Enterprises & private defence players in exploring business opportunities abroad
+Opening up of the industry also paves the way for foreign original equipment manufacturers to enter into strategic partnerships with Indian companies - Defence export strategy formulated with a view of facilitating Defence public sector enterprises & private defence players in exploring business opportunities abroad

 Defence Production & Export Promotion Policy 2020 formulated by Government to provide impetus to self-reliance in defence manufacturing.
-Estimated turnover of \$ 25 billion (including export \$ 5 billion) in Defence & Aerospace goods & services in next 5 years
+Estimated turnover of \$ 25 billion (including export \$ 5 billion) in Defence & Aerospace goods & services by 2025

 The industry is likely to accelerate with rising concerns of national security.
-Demand for defence equipment in India has been growing due to ongoing territorial disputes with neighbouring countries
+Demand for defence equipment in India has been growing due to ongoing territorial disputes with neighboring countries & hostility between some large nationals globally